aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template.md

     as the **Default project** and run EntityFramework's '**Update-Database**' command.
 This will create the database.
 You can then change the **connection string** in the web.config.
 -   Run the application.
-The default user name is '**admin**' and the password is '**123qwe**'.
+The default username is '**admin**' and the password is '**123qwe**'.

 Be sure you have installed Typescript 2.0+ in Visual Studio